 There’s no Diamond Painting expert who can live without this item, or we can say that a painter can hardly become an expert without Light Pad.
 Yes, it’s one of the indispensable things for people with a sparkling mind like us!

 If you work on a 40×50 canvas or son on, you will see there a huge number of different symbols that will confuse you when you work in a low light condition.
 It’s hard to diamond paint when you can not see the symbols or drills clearly, especially with the dark section.
 It even brings you a tough experience while working in progress, and slow down your speed too.

 4. Use a Mesh Ruler

 This must be the most direct and quickest way to keep your square drills stay straight.
 Many diamond painters, especially those who just started with the square project used and they all loved it.
 That’s why so strongly recommend this item for beginners.

-Its cost is affordable while it brings pretty much convenience for you.
-It’s just like a mould, simply put it on your canvas and stick your drills into the holes, you’ll see your square drills beautifully line up.
+Its cost is affordable while it brings quite much convenience for you.
+It’s just like a mold, simply put it on your canvas and stick your drills into the holes, you’ll see your square drills beautifully line up.